American studies, full-time, first cycle programme (S1-AM)

 full-time, 3-year studies

 The American Studies Center is an interdisciplinary research and higher-education institution of the University of Warsaw.
-Its faculty members specialize in various fields of knowledge about the United States and Latin America—culture, literature, arts, film, media, history, economy, politics, history of ideas, society, and law.
+Its faculty members specialize in various fields of knowledge about the United States and the Western Hemisphere—culture, literature, arts, film, media, history, economy, politics, history of ideas, society, and law.

-The current study program is available on the website of American Studies Center.
+The current study program is available on the website of the American Studies Center

 The graduates of the ASC’s undergrad program are awarded BA degrees in American Studies.
 They have knowledge allowing them understand various cultural phenomena, in particular those of the United States of America.
 Trained to understand various cultural phenomena and institutions, ASC alumni seek employment in the media, cultural institutions, foundations, institutions of state administration, local governments, and other public institutions.

 Our graduates know how to formulate and address various research problems; they know how to identify, understand, interpret, explain and analyze the causes and dynamics of cultural processes and phenomena observable in the US.
 They know how to use various resources for this purpose and how to employ several research methods and tools developed in humanities and social sciences.
 ASC alumni have all the necessary skills and competences to collect, evaluate, and sort various facts of culture and society, and to draw conclusions.
 In short, they know how to carry out work done by researchers, entrepreneurs, journalists, teachers of humanities and social sciences, social activists, and specialists working at various public institutions.
 Thanks to our interdisciplinary program, our graduates can not only recognize and understand basic phenomena and processes, but also collect, connect, and interpret them, and on their basis offer autonomous judgments and opinions.

 Our BA graduates are equipped with skills and competences necessary to continue their studies at the MA level.